Advantages for SEAM Graduates

 Spring – Understanding Leadership – This one hour seminar course introduces students to concepts and skills related to leadership and targets undergraduate students who hold or aspire to leadership positions across campus or in their careers.
 This seminar focuses on leadership — theories about leadership, instances of leadership, questions about what makes leaders successful or not, and in what contexts.

-Fall – Introduction to Lean Systems – The purpose of this course is to teach the basics of True Lean and demonstrate the development of Just-in-Time production system.
+See Curriculum sheet for course completion options – Introduction to Lean Systems – The purpose of this course is to teach the basics of True Lean and demonstrate the development of Just-in-Time production system.
 The course employs a mixture of in-class presentations, hands-on activities, and selected outside assignments.
 Working in teams, students will learn fundamental lean tools and concepts such as 5S, visual management and waste elimination and apply them in a table-top simulated factory setting.
 Each team’s factory will be guided through a series of prerequisite stages required to support a Just-in-Time production system.
 In addition, teams will be taught the basics of standardized work and apply 8-step problem solving to a real problem encountered in their factory.
+Students will earn a LEAN Student Certification upon completion of this course.

 Spring – Entrepreneurship and Venture Creation – This course is designed to offer students a sound theoretical and practical understanding of entrepreneurship and the new venture creation process.
 Throughout this course, real cases and real entrepreneurs (i.e. Entrepreneur-Mentors—EMs) are used to complement the theoretical discussions on entrepreneurship.